-It’s a commonly asked question – is it cheaper to build a new house or to buy a pre-existing house?
-And you’d think there would be an easy answer to that simple question, but there isn’t.
+It’s a commonly asked question – how much does it cost to build a house vs buying a pre-existing house?
+You’d think there would be an easy answer to that simple question, but there isn’t.
 The answer you seek will arise from many different factors that you need to consider if you’re planning to build or buy a house.

 The location you build in and the finishes you choose can also substantially change the cost of building a house from scratch, but let’s assume an average cost per square foot of $150.
 Of course, expensive builds in high-priced city areas with a higher cost of living, like in urban areas of California or New York, can easily run you $400 per square foot or more.
 This table shows a few examples of square footage matched with average total cost.

-Average cost to build a 1-4 bedroom house
+Average cost to build a house with 1-4 bedrooms

 Single-family home sizes have nearly doubled since the 1970s from around roughly 1,500 square feet to about 2,600 square feet today.
 This table considers location and average single-family home size today in determining the average nationwide cost.